-If you are searching for poems about grief in the new year, chances are you have some healing to do, a friend or loved one to console or a condolence letter to write.
-While it may seem like a terrible way to ring in the new year, poetry is therapeutic and can help you or a loved one sort out emotions and find balance.
+If you are searching for poems about grief to help you face the new year, chances are you have some healing to do, a friend or loved one to console, or a condolence letter to write.
+While it may seem like a terrible way to ring in the new year, poetry is therapeutic and can help anyone sort out emotions and find balance.

 Poems that relate to grief do not necessarily need to be morbid or depressing.
 Plenty of authors search for strength as they grieve, weaving their prose with words like hope, faith and love.
 These sorts of grief poems inspire and support while offering a chance to reflect and reconnect with the world.
 If you are searching for sentiments to add to a memorial speech or a letter, keep in mind your words will be significant to other mourners, especially while feelings are fragile.
 Here are some encouraging poems and scriptures taken from the Bible and written by prominent authors of the past: